What is the Cost of a DWI in Houston, Texas?

-Here is a breakdown of typical fines and fees associated with a DWI conviction in Texas:
+Did you know that the cost of a DWI in Texas can exceed $10,000 if convicted?
+Here is a breakdown of common fines and fees associated with a DWI conviction in Texas:

-Vehicle Towing and Impound Costs
+Vehicle Towing & Impound Costs

-- The maximum fine for first time offenders with a BAC less than 0.15 is $2,000.
+- The maximum fine for first time offenders with a BAC less than 0.15 is $3,000.

-- The maximum fine for second time offenders is $4,000.
+- The maximum fine for second time offenders is $4,500.

 - Third time offenders or any DWI offenders that commit intoxication assault or intoxication manslaughter can expect fines up to $10,000.

-Alcohol Education Program Fees
+DWI Education Program Fees

-In order to have your driver’s license reinstated after a DWI suspension, you may have to obtain additional insurance to meet minimum liability coverage.
-The minimum requirements include:
+In order to have your driver’s license reinstated, you will need to buy additional insurance to meet minimum liability coverage.
+These requirements include: